APCSPrinciples/OlympicRings/README.md

 ![](Olympic1.JPG)

-You will notice the program is divided in to two parts or`function`s: `setup()` and `draw()`.
-In this assignment we'll leave the `setup()` as is and work with the draw function.
+You will notice the program is divided in to two parts each labeled as a `function`: `setup()` and `draw()`.
+In this assignment we'll leave the `setup()` as is and work with the second `draw` function.
 Let's start by changing the background color to magenta.
 Change line 5 to `background(255,0,255);` and press the play button.
 You should now see a magenta background.

 ![](Olympic2.JPG)